open-compensation-token-license/license-token-website/wikisrc/open-source-funding-for-new-developers.md

 ## **Conclusion**

 Open source funding provides a pathway for new developers to contribute meaningfully while ensuring financial sustainability.
 By leveraging sponsorships, grants, and corporate support, developers can grow their skills, build networks, and pursue their passions.
 Ultimately, funding isn’t just about financial support—it’s about creating a thriving, inclusive environment for new developers to help shape the future of open source.
-For further reading, consider exploring [open source funding strategies](https://www.license-token.com/wiki/open-source-funding-strategies).
+For further reading, consider exploring [open source funding strategies](https://www.license-token.com/wiki/open-source-funding-strategies) and [open source project financial sustainability tips](https://www.license-token.com/wiki/open-source-project-financial-sustainability-tips).